Book Review: Awaken (Awaken #1) by Katie Kacvinsky

 Main Characters: Madeline Freeman, Justin Solvi

 The book is about a girl named Madeline Freeman.
 She is the daughter of the man who created online schooling and “living” online.
 It was a new way of living; a way where no one had to be hurt.
-But is that really living, to make people less social and live life with limitations?
+But is it really living, to make people less social and live life with limitations?

 Not only that, but trees no longer exist, either.
 Now they have fake trees.

 Madeline, on the otherhand, disagrees with her father's different lifestyle.
 Instead, she wants to live in a place where technology doesn’t revolve around their life.
 She likes technology, but she doesn’t want it to control her.
 But her and father have different views, and that is when their opinions start to clash.

 Madeline comes across an unexpected turn of events.
 There's a boy in the picture and he wants to meet her.
 And she agrees to meet this boy named Justin just after a tutoring session.
 But why is he is he so determined to meet her?